mozilla/firefox-test-engineering/guide/projects.rst

 -----------------

-Once you're set up to work on a project, you'll have to find a task to work on and get to work!
+Once you're set up to work on a project, you'll have to find a task to work on and get coding!
 Each project should have some information on where their tasks are tracked, generally on Bugzilla_.

 .. _Bugzilla: http://bugzilla.mozilla.org